UVA-Course-Explorer/.github/profile/README.md

 $cos(\theta) = \frac{(A \cdot B)}{||A| ||B||}$

 Cosine similarities will be in the range (-1, 1).
-A high cosine similarities implies that two vectors are similar.
+A high cosine similarity implies that two vectors are similar, and that the texts corresponding to the two vectors have similar meaning.

  The similarity score reported on our site is just the cosine similarity multiplied by 100.

 To generate results for a query, we return the courses whose vectors had the 10 highest cosine similarities with the query vector.